kpratik2015/My-Notes/Javascript.md

 ### Explain closures in JavaScript?
 When are they used?

+Think of closures as a kind of regional scope: broader than local but not as broad as global.
 A closure is an inner function that has access to the enclosing function’s variables.
 The closure has access to its own scope (variables defined between its curly brackets), access to the outer function’s variables, and also it has access to the global variables.

 ### Explain the for-in loop?